AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedDifficultyGenerationModel.md

 For best results, please use:

-* K-Means or sequantial K-Means if you want to manually set number of clusters.
+* K-Means or Sequential K-Means if you want to manually set the number of clusters.

-* MeanShift if you want more dynamic number of clusters.
+* MeanShift if you want the model to set the number of clusters.
 (Trickier to set up)

 ## Initializing The Clustering Model